Brian Paterson (Royal Navy officer): Postwar period

+with No. 848 Royal Naval Air Squadron in operations in Malaya".

 Considered an able and conscientious staff officer who would have done well in the higher ranks, he retired from the Navy in 1959 after flying more than 2,000 hours in 20 types of aircraft.

 Later life

 He tried a career in film-making and was technical adviser on the set of Operation Amsterdam, starring Peter Finch; he became landlord of the Horse and Groom at Polegate, Sussex, and in 1970 successfully took over a company making metal and plastic labels.
+He died on 12 July 2004, aged 85.